-Whoopi Goldberg Defends Tiffany Trump, After New York Fashion Week Shaming
+Whoopi Goldberg Defends Tiffany Trump After New York Fashion Week Shaming

 As Goldberg points out, Tiffany wasn’t there as a representative of Donald Trump and, while he is her father, Tiffany’s sole purpose for attending shows at New York Fashion Week was to enjoy her love of fashion.
 There was no political agenda on Ms. Trump’s behalf.

 “You know what, Tiffany, I’m supposed to go to a couple more shows.
 I don’t know what’s going to happen, but I’m coming to sit with you,” Whoopi said.

 “Because nobody’s talking politics.
 You’re looking at fashion!
 She doesn’t want to talk about her dad!
 She’s looking at the fashion!”

 Goldberg’s comments came as a surprise to many, due to her vocal opposition to the Trump presidency and even supporting the Ivanka Trump boycott.
 Whoopi explained there’s a big difference between boycotting a business and shaming a young woman just for attending a fashion show.

 “I don’t want to talk about your dad, but, girl, I will sit next to you,” says Whoopi.

 “Because I’ve been there where people said, ‘We’re not going to sit next to you.’
 I’ll find your a– and sit next to you!”

 Tiffany Trump later joined Marla Maples to show support for fashion designer and friend Taoray Wang.
 It seems Tiffany wasn’t nearly as shunned as politically charged social warriors have attempted to make her seem.
-If anything, Tiffany Trump’s varios activities at New York Fashion Week proves that the 23-year-old Trump is developing her own interests and her own social circles.
+If anything, Tiffany Trump’s various activities at New York Fashion Week proves that the 23-year-old Trump is developing her own interests and her own social circles.

 [Featured Image by Astrid Stawiarz/Getty Images]